SegersIan/architecture-handbook/README.md

 ![Software Architecture Definition](https://fundamentalsofsoftwarearchitecture.com/images/book/fosa_0102.png)

-Another second common style of definition for architecture is that it's “the design decisions that need to be made early in a project”, but Ralph complained about this too, saying that it was more like the decisions you wish you could get right early in a project. - *((Martin fowler)[https://martinfowler.com/architecture/])*
+Another second common style of definition for architecture is that it's “the design decisions that need to be made early in a project”, but Ralph complained about this too, saying that it was more like the decisions you wish you could get right early in a project.
+His conclusion was that “Architecture is about the important stuff.
+Whatever that is” - *((Martin fowler)[https://martinfowler.com/architecture/])*
+    * Note that "what is important" means that (expert) developers decide what is important, a simple webapp, the DB could be important, but for a medical imaging app, a detail.

 #### 1. Structure of the system